mf-social/project-blue-house/docs/proxmox.md

-# Installing proxmox to create your 'Grey House'
+# Install and configure proxmox to create your 'Grey House'

 ## Installing